HustleMannia/Forest-Cover-Loss-Analysis/README.md

 # Forest-Cover-Loss-Analysis
-orest cover loss analysis involves studying the reduction in the area of forests over time due to natural or human-induced factors.
+forest cover loss analysis involves studying the reduction in the area of forests over time due to natural or human-induced factors.
 This analysis is crucial for understanding environmental impacts, biodiversity loss, and climate change.
 Key steps in forest cover loss analysis typically include:

 Team member